FrancisMuana/1_Puzzle_Platforms/README.md

 # Detecting Where Code is Running

-  * In this commit, See PuzzlePlatform.cpp and .h codes to detect if it is the Client or the Server
+  * In this commit, See MovingPlatform.cpp and .h codes to detect if it is the Client or the Server